Pompidou Museum Paris Tickets: how to buy and prices

 In case you are looking for what to see and do in Paris, you should include it in your route.
 The Pompidou Center is an amazing construction that adds a futuristic touch to the center of the capital.

-- Entrance to the museum + exhibitions: usually costs 14 €
+• Entrance to the museum + exhibitions: usually costs 14 ¤.

-- Entrance to the museum + exhibitions in galleries 3 and 4: also in this case you will have to pay about 14 €
+• Entranceto the museum + exhibitions in galleries 3 and 4: also in this case you will have to pay about 14 €.

-- Cinema: to see films and documentaries you will have to pay about 5 €
+• Cinema: to see movies and documentaries you will have to pay about 5 €.

 Are tickets to the Pompidou Museum included in any tourist pass?

-Of course they do!
+Of course they are!
 If you want to visit it "for free", you will have to book the Paris Museum Pass (choosing between 2, 4 and 6 days) or the Paris Passlib, the official tourist card.

 For more information, I recommend you to read the post that explains how it works, when it pays and what is included in the Paris Passlib card.